Redis Caching Architecture & Invalidation Fundamentals

 cache_client.evalsha(invalidate_sha, 0, user_id)

 When explicit invalidation intersects with concurrent updates, race conditions can cause stale data to be written back into the cache.
 Implementing versioned keys (e.g., user:profile:v2:12345) or leveraging Redis Streams for change data capture (CDC) invalidation mitigates these risks.
-DevOps teams should monitor expired_keys and evicted_keys metrics to validate that invalidation strategies align with memory budgets and consistency requirements.
+Monitor expired_keys and evicted_keys metrics to validate that invalidation strategies align with memory budgets and consistency requirements.

 Memory Pressure and Eviction Policies

 When Redis approaches its maxmemory threshold, eviction policies determine which keys are sacrificed to accommodate new writes.
-Redis 7+ provides refined approximations for LRU and LFU algorithms, improving sampling accuracy while minimizing CPU overhead.
+Redis provides approximate LRU and LFU algorithms that balance eviction accuracy against CPU overhead.
 The distinction between access-frequency and access-recency models significantly impacts cache hit ratios for different workload profiles.
-A comprehensive comparison of these mechanisms is detailed in LRU vs LFU Eviction Policies.
+A comprehensive comparison is detailed in LRU vs LFU Eviction Policies.

 Production environments should explicitly configure eviction policies rather than relying on defaults.
 For API-driven workloads with skewed access distributions, allkeys-lfu typically outperforms allkeys-lru: